 In some cases, material preference is not enough.
 For example, you might want characters to avoid a defined region, regardless of the materials underfoot.
 This can be achieved by adding a PathfindingModifier object to a part.

-Create an anchored part around the dangerous region and set its CanCollide property to false.
+Create an Anchored part around the dangerous region and set its CanCollide property to false.

-Select the new instance, locate its Label property, and assign a meaningful name like DangerZone.
+Insert a PathfindingModifier instance onto the part, locate its Label property, and assign a meaningful name like DangerZone.

 Include a Costs table within CreatePath() containing a matching key and associated numeric value.
 A modifier can be defined as non-traversable by setting its value to math.huge.